Larentalia/book-publishing-social-strategy/README.md

-# 📚 Editorial Content Strategy for BookTok & BookGram
+# 📚   📚 Content Strategy for Literary Publishers
 **A comprehensive community management framework for publishing brands**

 🎯 Tailored proposal for engaging literary communities on Instagram and TikTok
 💡 Includes market analysis, creative content proposals, and performance metrics

----

-## 📚 Content Strategy for Literary Publishers
-### *Community Management for the Largest Reader Communities*
+📣 Editorial content strategy for BookTok and BookGram

 ---